entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 Family Homostiidae Jaekel.
 University of Tartu, Institute of Geology Publication 38: 177–291.

 Heintz A. 1968.
-The spinal plate in Homostius and Dunkleosteus.
+The spinal plate in Homostius and Dunkleosteus.
 In: Ørvig T, ed.
 Current Problems of Lower Vertebrate Phylogeny, Nobel Symposium 4.
 Stockholm: Almqvist and Wiksell, 145–151.